Skip to contents

 The adjusted_rand_index_heatmap function wraps around a more generic similarity_matrix_heatmap function in this package, which itself is a wrapper around ComplexHeatmap::Heatmap().
 Consequently, anything that can be done in the ComplexHeatmap package can be done here.
 This also makes the documentation for the ComplexHeatmap package one of the best places to learn more about what can be done for these heatmaps.

-The data for the annotations don’t necessarily need to come from functions in metaSNF either.
-If you wanted to, for example, highlight the solutions where two very specific patients happened to cluster together, you could easily add that in as another annotation:
+The data for the annotations don’t necessarily need to come from functions in metasnf either.
+If you wanted to, for example, highlight the solutions where two very specific observations happened to cluster together, you could easily add that in as another annotation:

 extended_solutions_matrix2 <- extended_solutions_matrix |>